-In the fall of 2021, Rise is launching its first class of Tribal College and Indigenous Student Organizing fellows.
-This program will deliver new public funding and policy changes that address the longstanding resource inequities that Tribal Colleges and Universities (TCUs) and their students face.
+In the fall of 2021, Rise launched its first class of Tribal College and Indigenous Student Organizing fellows.
+This program intends to deliver new public funding and policy changes that address the longstanding resource inequities that Tribal Colleges and Universities (TCUs) and their students face.

 Higher education of Native American people has emerged from a complex and painful history of assimilation, removal, and violence that we must acknowledge and examine today to address racial equity and these long standing disparities students face.